SaveliyP/ts-typed-sql/README.md

 ## TODO:

- - Add more operators and functions
-     - Casts
+ - Make SELECT and UNION statements be the same interface (so a variable can be automatically inferred to be either)
  - Add support for NULLs
     - A type should include information about whether it is nullable and whether it has a default value
     - Add better .defaultTo()
+ - Order by relies on `returning`, which hasn't been transformed into reference/accessor expressions
+ - Add more operators and functions
+     - Casts
+ - Using aggregate functions without group by groups all rows into one, disallowing non-aggregate columns
  - Improve literal support to be faster
  - Error messages are very complex due to complex types
  - Allow passing tables as parameters into .from()